 * The framers also considered election of the president by electors elected by the people on a strict population basis.
 Unless the Electoral College were very large, however, this would require electoral districts that combined states and/or cut across state lines.
 In that event, state law could not effectively regulate the process.
 Regulation would fall to Congress, thereby empowering Congress to manipulate presidential elections.

 * In addition to the foregoing, the framers had to weigh whether a candidate should need a majority of the votes to win or only a plurality.
 If a majority, then you have to answer the question, “What happens if no candidate wins a majority?”On the other hand, requiring only a plurality might result in election of an overwhelmingly unpopular candidate—one who could never unite the country.
 The prospect of winning by plurality would encourage extreme candidates to run with enthusiastic, but relatively narrow, bases of support.
-(Think of the possibility of a candidate winning the presidency with 23% of the vote, as has happened in the Philippines.)
+(Think of the possibility of a candidate winning the presidency with 23% of the vote, as happened in the Philippines in 1992.)

 The delegates wrestled with issues such as these over a period of months.
 Finally, the convention handed the question to a committee of eleven delegates—one delegate from each state then participating in the convention.
 It was chaired by David Brearly, then serving as Chief Justice of the New Jersey Supreme Court.
 The committee consisted of some of the most brilliant men from a brilliant convention.
 James Madison of Virginia was on the committee, as was John Dickinson of Delaware, Gouverneur Morris of Pennsylvania, and Roger Sherman of Connecticut, to name only four of the best known.